PickNikRobotics/beta_moveit_website/jobs/jobs.md

                     <div class="card-body jobs-card-body">
                         <div class="jobs-card-place">Boulder, Denver · Full Time</div>
                         <h5>Job Description:</h5>
-                        <p>As a Software Engineer (Robotics) at PickNik Consulting you’ll be developing software applications, creating user interfaces, optimizing algorithms, and integrating solutions for our clients, internal products, and flagship open source projects.
+                        <p>As a Software Engineer (Robotics) at PickNik Robotics you’ll be developing software applications, creating user interfaces, optimizing algorithms, and integrating solutions for our clients, internal products, and flagship open source projects.
 Responsibilities will include developing software in a variety of languages and platforms that will be used on robots around the world (and in outer space!).
 You’ll need to readily make decisions relating to software design and implementation.
                         </p>
                         <h5>Job Requirements:</h5>
                         <ul>